ArtisanMobile/devdocs/_posts/2014-04-24-android-aspectj.md

 ### Artisan AspectJ installation instructions for IntelliJ

-Artisan comes bundled with an installer that will configure your project and add the necessary files to your source root.It will also edit your AndroidManifest.xml to point to the CustomArtisanService that is needed to instrument your Artisan application.
+Artisan comes bundled with an installer that will configure your project and add the necessary files to your source root.
+It will also edit your AndroidManifest.xml to point to the ArtisanService that is needed to instrument your Artisan application.

 1\.
 Extract the contents of YourProjectName-ArtisanInstaller.zip into your project's root directory.